newrelic/centurion/README.md

 A rolling deployment will stop and start each container one at a time to make sure that the application stays available from the viewpoint of the load balancer.
 Currently assumes a valid response in the 200 range on `/status/check`.
-This will shortly be settable in your config.
+This endpoint will shortly be settable in your config.

 ````bash
 $ bundle exec centurion -p radio-radio -e staging -a rolling_deploy